 A state judge in Colorado strikes down Colorado's ban.
-However, the judge prevents gay and lesbian couples from immediately marrying by staying his decision.
+However, the judge prevents same-sex couples from immediately marrying by staying his decision.

-July 11, 2014 - A federal appeals court rules that about 1,300 gay and lesbian marriages performed earlier this year must be recognized by Utah.
+July 11, 2014 - A federal appeals court rules that about 1,300 same-sex marriages performed earlier this year must be recognized by Utah.

 July 18, 2014 - The U.S. Supreme Court grants Utah's request for a delay in recognizing same-sex marriages performed in late 2013 and early 2014.